Horizon themes now available with the SAP Launchpad service and SAP Work Zone

 The new Horizon theme is starting to become available in SAP applications, e.g. with SAP S/4HANA Cloud 2208 (see Thomas Reiss’ SAP Fiori update blog post for more details).
 So, federated apps from SAP S/4HANA Cloud or custom SAPUI5 applications running on SAP BTP would also run with the Horizon themes.
 SAPUI5 supports productive usage of the Horizon themes as of version 1.102 (see Oliver Graeff’s blog post on Horizon in SAP UI technologies).
 For on-premise or private cloud customers, the Horizon theme family is planned to be available as of FPS01 of SAP S/4HANA 2022 in the first quarter of 2023.

 In general, we recommend making sure that the theme, be it custom or SAP delivered, used in the central entry point on SAP BTP is also available in all connected backend systems to avoid inconsistencies.
-So, as long as the Horizon theme family is not included in all connected backend systems, the simplest approach for customers would be to use a common theme based on e.g. Quartz Light.
-For customers who are eager to use the new Horizon themes in the Launchpad service earlier, while still not all integrated applications support Horizon, the recommended option would be to create custom themes with identical IDs in the Launchpad service and the connected systems.
-Those custom themes could then be based on the SAP delivered themes available in the respective systems, e.g. Morning Horizon in the Launchpad service and Quartz light in an earlier release of SAP S/4HANA .
-Please keep in mind that this approach will require some additional effort to ensure a harmonized experience.
+So, as long as the Horizon theme family is not included in all connected backend systems, the recommended approach for customers would be to use a common theme based on a theme that is available in all connected backend systems, e.g. Quartz Light.

 Please check out our updated documentation for more details.
 For information about SAP Launchpad service, see our product page on SAP Community, subscribe to our YouTube channel and follow us on Twitter.
 Looking forward to your feedback!